Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/p62.png)
 <br/><br/>

 This will present you with a screen to connect to Zepl.
 It will outline a number of Snowflake objects that will be auto-created.
-For the purposes of this lab, we have already created the snowflake objects that we will need, so you can press "Connect" .
+For the purposes of this lab, we have already created the snowflake objects that we will need, so you can click "Connect" .

 ![](assets/p63.png)
 <br/><br/>

-You then will be prompted to activate your account now, press the blue "Activate" button to do so.
+You then will be prompted to activate your account now, click the blue "Activate" button to do so.

 ![](assets/p64.png)

 This will launch a new tab to the Zepl platform.
 <!-- ------------------------ -->
 ## Getting Started with Zepl - DataRobot notebooks in the cloud
 Duration: 2

 DataRobot Zepl the cloud data science notebook solution that enables advanced data scientists to do exploratory, code-centric work in Python, R, and Scala with enterprise features such as collaboration, versioning, and security.

 In this exercise, we will use snowpark python and datarobot zepl notebook to do some EDA and visualizatoion